 Let $X$ be a compact metric space.
-Although $\Omega=X^{\mathbb{R}}$ is compact with respect to the product topology, i.e. the pointwise convergence topology, we can not find a metric compatible to this topology.
+We know that $\Omega=X^{\mathbb{R}}$ is compact with respect to the product topology, i.e. the pointwise convergence topology, but we can not find a metric compatible to this topology.
 On the other hand, we may define a metric on $\Omega$ as follows

 Hence, we get a uniformly convergence topology, and $\Omega$ is a metric space.
-Unfortunately, we can not make $\Omega$ compact and metrizable at the same time.
-Fortunately, because the product space of Hausdorff spaces is still Hausdorff with respect to the product topology, so we can get a compact Hausdorff space. \\ Then using the Riesz representation theorem on compact Hausdorff space and the Krylov and Bogolioubov theorem we can prove that \begin{theorem} The set of all GIFs ,denoted by $GIF(\Omega)$, is non-empty. \end{theorem} \textbf{Proof.} Actually, map $\Gamma^s:\Omega\rightarrow\Omega$ introduces a map on the set of generalized flows $GF(\Omega)$,
+Although we cannot make $\Omega$ compact and metrizable at the same time, we still can get a compact Hausdorff space because the product space of Hausdorff spaces is still Hausdorff with respect to the product topology.

+Then using the Riesz representation theorem on compact Hausdorff space and the Krylov-Bogolioubov theorem, we can prove that \begin{proposition} The set of all GIFs denoted by $\text{GIF}\,(\Omega)$ is non-empty. \end{proposition} \textbf{Proof.} Recall that a generalized flow is a probability measure on the path space $\Omega=X^\mathbb{R}$.
+Indeed, map $\Gamma^s:\Omega\rightarrow\Omega$ introduces a map on the set of generalized flows $\text{GF}\,(\Omega)$: